eoaranda/Udacity-IAC-Udagram-Project/README.md

 ```

 ### Tear down (Delete)

+#### Option 1 - If we want to use a specific Profile and Region, you can send them as the last 2 parameters:

 To tear down (or delete) the network run the following command in your terminal:
 ```sh
 ./scripts/delete.sh delete-network udagram-project us-east-1 udacity